kumuluz/kumuluzee-config/README.md

 **Configuration source priorities**

 Included source acts as any other configuration source.
-It has the second highest priority, which means that properties from etcd override properties from configuration files and can be overwritten with properties from environmental variables.
-Future releases will introduce configurable priorities of configuration sources.
+It has the third highest priority, which means that properties from etcd override properties from configuration files and can be overwritten with properties from environmental variables and system properties.

 **Configuration properties inside etcd**